Corrections Management Staff

 Laura.Rivera@osceola.org

-Deputy Chief Laura Rivera is a dedicated corrections professional with over 22 years of progressive experience in Corrections.
+Deputy Chief Laura Rivera is a dedicated corrections professional with over 22 years of progressive experience in corrections.
 Since starting her career as a Certified Correctional Officer in 2002, she has risen through the ranks, earning a reputation for strong leadership, operational expertise, and a commitment to excellence in correctional management.

 In her current role as Deputy Chief, she continues to lead with a focus on strategic planning, organizational development, and public safety initiatives.
 Her work supports a department-wide mission to maintain safe, humane, and secure correctional operations.